-The Joint CICER and EMI Emerging Markets Research Day will be held on Friday, April 19 from 8:30AM to 5:00PM in B10 Sage Hall.
-(Breakfast will be served in Sage Hall Atrium and lunch will be served in 104 Sage Hall.)
+The Joint CICER and EMI Emerging Markets Research Day was held on Friday, April 19 from 8:30AM to 5:00PM in B10 Sage Hall.

 The Cornell Institute for China Economic Research (CICER) brings together scholars from Cornell and elsewhere to conduct cutting-edge economic research and understand the most important socio-economic issues in China and their global impact.
 The Emerging Markets Institute (EMI) provides thought leadership on the role of emerging markets - and emerging market multinationals - in the global economy.

 This workshop that is co-hosted by CICER and EMI will feature research presentations and panel discussion with prominent scholars on critical issues in emerging markets.
 It serves as a platform for researchers, faculty and PhD students who are interested in sharing knowledge, presenting their research and ideas, and getting feedback from their peers.